Jatmo: Prompt Injection Defense by Task-Specific Finetuning

 \frameworkname{}~generates a synthetic dataset in three steps, as shown in~\cref{fig:autogen-diagram}.
 Once we have the dataset, we generate outputs and fine-tune the model in the same manner we do for existing datasets.
 Example prompts and outputs are shown in~\cref{app:ssec:synthetic_gen_prompts}.

-\begin{enumerate}[label={\arabic*.}, start=3, leftmargin=*] \item {\bf Seed generation.} First, we use GPT4 to generate 10 synthetic inputs.
-If we have a single example input, we ask GPT4 to generate 10 more inputs, providing it the task description and that example.
+\begin{enumerate}[label={\arabic*.},leftmargin=*] \item {\bf Seed generation.} First, we use GPT4 to generate 10 synthetic inputs.
+If we have a example inputs, we ask GPT4 to generate 10 more inputs, providing it the task description and each example.
 If we don't have an example, we ask GPT4 to generate 10 inputs, providing it the task description.
 We call these 10 inputs the seeds.

-\item {\bf Input generation.} We generate a large dataset of $N$ inputs $\{D_i\}$, by repeatedly asking GPT4 to generate another input, given the task description and one input sampled randomly from the 10 seeds.
-Sampling from the 10 seeds instead of using a single example ensures the generated data will all have a similar structure while making sure generated inputs are diverse.
+\item {\bf Input generation.} We generate a large dataset of $N$ inputs $\{D_i\}$, by repeatedly asking GPT4 to generate another input, given the task description and one input sampled randomly from the seeds.
+Sampling from the seeds instead of using a single example ensures the generated data will all have a similar structure while making sure generated inputs are diverse.

 \item {\bf Input formatting.} The inputs generated by the previous step tend to have different formatting.
 For tasks like review summarization, some inputs preface all reviews with the word "Review", others include star ratings, and some simply return a list of reviews.
 The input formatting step converts all inputs to a consistent format.